 Since 1968, Integrity House has provided comprehensive and successful addiction treatment services for individuals with substance use disorders.
 In addition to being CARF accredited, Integrity House is recognized statewide as a treatment leader.
 The organization offers inpatient, outpatient and medication-assisted treatments, halfway houses, and sober living options, in combination with support services, to individuals with substance use and other co-occurring mental health diagnoses that get them on the path of sustainable recovery.

-Integrity House is looking for a counselor to provide best practice clinical services to clients who suffer from addiction and mental health disorders in its Hudson County Outpatient Services Program.
+Integrity House has several openings for outpatient counselors available.
+Counselors provide best practice clinical services to clients with addiction and mental health disorders.

 Responsibilities include, but are not limited to the following:

 - Assess client’s needs using evidence-based validated assessment tools (i.e. ASI, CASI, etc.), diagnose clients for substance disorders using the DSM, and determine appropriate level of care based on ASAM criteria in order to provide individual and group therapy, psycho-education, case management, and crisis intervention to clients.

 - Counselor should obtain previous records that are relevant the current treatment episode and collaborate with clients to develop a written treatment plan that is client-centered; recovery oriented and includes goals with measurable objectives.

 - Provide substance abuse counseling services specified in the client treatment plan, when and where necessary, throughout treatment according to ASAM criteria to determine the need for continued services, transfer or discharge.

 - Conduct CSR for SAI, LOCI/Extension Requests for Drug Court clients and Utilization Review for Private Insurance clients; process and monitor results of urine analysis and escort clients using company vehicle (if approved) to medical, legal, or recreational appointments and be available for on call crisis where applicable.